IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Scenario        Probability   Probability of the scenario  p.u.
 ==============  ============  ===========================  ====

-For example, the scenarios can be used for obtaining the GEP+TEP considering hydro inflows uncertainty represented by means of three scenarios (wet, dry and average), or two VRES scenarios (windy/cloudy and calm/sunny).
+For example, the scenarios can be used for obtaining the GEP+TEP considering hydro inflows uncertainty represented by means of three scenarios (wet, dry and average), or two VRE scenarios (windy/cloudy and calm/sunny).

 Stage
 -----